 Associate of Science in Nursing

-be well suited for a career in nursing.
-Not only do nurses provide physical care,
+well-suited for a career in nursing.
+Not only do nurses provide physical care, but

 nurses are instrumental in educating the public about various health conditions and